SlimJallouli/STM32_FleetProvisioning/README.md

    * Upload the Fleet Provisioning private key
    * Upload the Fleet Provisioning certificate
    * Set Wi-Fi SSID
-   * Wi-Fi Password
+   * Set Wi-Fi Password
    * Set AWS endpoint
-   * Set and MQTT Port
+   * Set MQTT Port

->A single binay that contains all the proper configuration can be buit too.
-Means, a single binary can be used for all the devices.
+   * Set the ThingGroup Name

 When the STM32 device restarts, it will:
 1. Connect to Wi-Fi.
 2. Use the Fleet Provisioning certificate to establish a connection with AWS.
-3. Generate a public-private key-pair
+3. Generate a `thing_name` based on the device's Unique ID (UID) and save it to internal flash memory.
-4. Generate a Certificate Signing Request (CSR) and send it to AWS.
+4. Generate a public-private key pair and save them to internal flash memory.
-5. AWS will respond with a new certificate.
+5. Generate a Certificate Signing Request (CSR) and send it to AWS.
-6. STM32 save the newly received certificate in its internal Flash memory.
+6. Receive a new certificate from AWS.
-7. Generate a thing_name based on the device Unique ID (UID)
+7. Save the newly received certificate to internal flash memory.
-8. Send a Register request to AWS.
+8. Send a registration request to AWS.
-9. STM32 reset after receiving the registration confirmation from AWS.
+9. Reset the STM32 after receiving registration confirmation from AWS.

-When the STM32 device reboots, it will use the new certificate to connect to AWS IoT Core and begin running the application.
+Upon reboot, the STM32 device will use the new certificate to connect to AWS IoT Core and start running the application.

 ## 3. Prerequisites
 - **[B-U585I-IOT02A](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html)**